NBA Rumors: Nuggets Could Revisit Plans To Trade For Jrue Holiday In Offseason, Per ‘The Denver Post’

 As shown on his Basketball-Reference page, Holiday has been with the Pelicans since the 2013-14 season, averaging 19.1 points, 4.8 rebounds, 6.7 assists, and 1.6 steals and shooting 45.5 percent from the field and 35.3 percent from three-point range in 2019-20.
 While he was a notable veteran presence on a mostly youthful New Orleans team last year, reports have suggested that he will likely be traded in the 2020 offseason, especially since he is 30 years old, thus making him considerably older than core players such as Brandon Ingram, Zion Williamson, and Lonzo Ball.

-Apart from the Nuggets, the Philadelphia 76ers are among the destinations that have been mentioned as a possible destination for the veteran guard.
+Apart from the Nuggets, the Philadelphia 76ers have also been mentioned as a possible destination for the veteran guard.
 One recent trade idea suggested that the Sixers could send star center Joel Embiid to New Orleans in exchange for Holiday, J.J.
 Redick, Jaxson Hayes, and multiple draft selections.